Jeff-Moorhead/musictheorpy/docs/source/api.rst

 Scales
 ------

-.. py:autoclass:: musictheorpy.scales.Scale
+.. autoclass:: musictheorpy.scales.Scale
    :members:
    :inherited-members:
    :private-members:
-   :special-members

-.. py:autoexception:: musictheorpy.scales.InvalidTonicError
+.. autoexception:: musictheorpy.scales.InvalidTonicError

 Chords
 ------

-.. py:autoclass:: musictheorpy.chords.Chord
+.. autoclass:: musictheorpy.chords.Chord
    :members:
    :inherited-members:
    :private-members:
-   :special-members:

-.. py:autoexception:: musictheorpy.chords.InvalidBassError
+.. autoexception:: musictheorpy.chords.InvalidBassError

 Note Groups
 -----------

-.. py:autoclass:: musictheorpy.notegroups._NoteGroup
+.. autoclass:: musictheorpy.notegroups._NoteGroup

-.. py:autofunction:: musictheorpy.notegroups._unpack_group_name

-.. py:autofunction:: musictheorpy.notegroups._get_group_builder

-.. py:autofunction:: musictheorpy.notegroups._build_group

-.. py:autoexception:: musictheorpy.notegroups.InvalidDegreeError
+.. autoexception:: musictheorpy.notegroups.InvalidDegreeError

-.. py:autoexception:: musictheorpy.notegroups.InvalidQualityError
+.. autoexception:: musictheorpy.notegroups.InvalidQualityError

 Interval Utils
 --------------

-.. py:autodata:: musictheorpy.interval_utils.INTERVAL_NOTE_PAIRS
+.. py:data:: musictheorpy.interval_utils.INTERVAL_NOTE_PAIRS

+   A dictionary giving note names corresponding to intervals.
+The keys in the dictionary are starting notes.
+Each dictionary element has a dictionary as its value.
+The keys of the inner dictionaries are the interval code corresponding to a qualified interval name.
+The values of the inner dictionaries are the top note of the interval.

-.. py:autoclass:: musictheorpy.interval_utils._IntervalBuilder
+.. autoclass:: musictheorpy.interval_utils._IntervalBuilder
    :members:

-.. py:autofunction:: musictheorpy.interval_utils._fetch_interval_bottom_note

-.. py:autoexception:: musictheorpy.interval_utils.InvalidIntervalError
+.. autoexception:: musictheorpy.interval_utils.InvalidIntervalError